AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/launches/promoting.md

 1. When authors promote Launch pages, they store them in the workflow package.
 1. Start a workflow model using the package as the payload.

-To start a workflow automatically when pages are promoted, [configure a workflow launcher](/help/sites-administering/workflows-starting.md#workflows-launchers) for the package node.
+To start a workflow automatically when pages are promoted, configure a workflow launcher for the package node. <!--To start a workflow automatically when pages are promoted, [configure a workflow launcher](/help/sites-administering/workflows-starting.md#workflows-launchers) for the package node.-->

 For example, you can automatically generate page activation requests when authors promote Launches pages.
 Configure a workflow launcher to start the Request Activation workflow when the package node is modified.